Mountain Man – Indian – Canadian Fur Trade

 The use of Northwest trade guns during the Mountain Man-Plains Indian Fur Trade Era is of questionable value.
 Before the introduction of the breechloader, the value of Northwest trade guns to the Plains Indians for hunting and warfare is blown all out of proportion.

 Spanish Colonial horses were brought to America in 1519 by Spanish Conquistadors.
 An Indian to Indian horse trading network spread the Indian horses out of the Southwest, across the Rocky Mountains, the Northwest, the Plains, and to the Cree in Canada.
-Spanish horses were one thing American Indians could reproduce and trade to fur traders and Mountain Man.
+Spanish horses were the one trade item that the American Indians could reproduce and trade to fur traders and Mountain Man.

 Trade Beads were a medium of exchange between Europeans and Native Americans.
 Columbus in 1492 and the Spanish explorers, Cortéz in 1519 (Mexico), Narváez in 1527 (Florida), and De Soto in 1539 (Florida) carried glass beads for trade with the native inhabitants.

-The Trail of Tears (Creek, Cherokee, Choctaw, Chickasaw, Seminole) and the Navajo Long Walk from the forced relocation of American Indians by federal troops resulted in one of the darkest chapters in America’s history.
+The Trail of Tears (Creek, Cherokee, Choctaw, Chickasaw, Seminole) and the Navajo Long Walk were forced relocation of American Indians by federal troops.
+This forced relocation of American Indian nations resulted in one of the darkest chapters in America’s history.
 It is ironic to note:

 The cornerstone of a country where all men are created equal, and endowed by their Creator with certain unalienable rights, among these the right to life, liberty and the pursuit of happiness did not apply to the American Indians.